You hear the term ‘content is king’ a lot. But what does it mean?

 I’ll let you in on a marketing secret.
 Come closer.
 The marketing gurus may order a hit on me for telling you this, so tell no one…

-If you produce content, consistently and share it everywhere, you will get more traffic, more leads and more sales over time.
+If you produce content consistently and share it everywhere, you will get more traffic, more leads and more sales.

 If you don’t execute consistently, you will fail.

 Set the bar low to start with so you don’t fail and give up.

 How many content ideas are on your list?

 Even if there are only four or five If you commit to one blog post each week, you already have one month’s worth of content right there.

 Keep your list handy and add to it regularly.